 This will render the following image.

 Notice, If you try to click/tap the above image, you won’t be able to as this is simply an

 <img> tag.
-So, in order to make it “clikable” all you will need to do is wrap the
+So, to make it “clickable” all you will need to do is wrap the

 <img> using an anchor

 <a> tag.
 And to do this, you just need to change the above markup to the following.

 <img> tag as

 <a> tag’s content and image URL as its